 Under Florida workers’ comp, you’ll be eligible for temporary total disability benefits if you need time away from work to recover from your work-related injury or illness.
 You won’t get these benefits for the first seven days off, unless your injury keeps you from working for more than 21 days.
 Temporary total disability benefits are two-thirds of your average weekly wage just before the injury, up to a legal maximum that's adjusted annually.
-For injuries that happened in 2018, the maximum is $917 per week.
+For injuries in 2019, the maximum is $939 per week.
 (To see the caps for other years, check out this table of maximum benefits amounts on the website for Florida’s Division of Workers’ Compensation.)
 For some severe injuries like paralysis or blindness, the benefit rate is higher: 80% of the employee’s pre-injury wages for the first six months, without a maximum.
 The legal minimum is $20 per week.

 Temporary total disability benefits will continue until the earliest of three events:

 Florida law says that temporarily disabled workers may not receive these benefits for more than two years (Fla.
 Stat.
 Ann. § 440.14).
 However, the state’s supreme court has found that the 104-week limit is unconstitutional when it’s applied to cut off benefits for someone who has hit that limit but hasn’t reached MMI and is still totally disabled; the court said that the appropriate fix would be to apply the previous 260-week limit in that situation (Westphal v.
 City of St. Petersburg, 194 So.3d 311 (Fla.
 2016)).